jhnienhuis/GlobalDeltaChange/readme.txt

 (c) Jaap Nienhuis, Utrecht University, 2019
-(c) Jaap Nienhuis, Utrecht University, 2021, version 2.0
+(c) Jaap Nienhuis, Utrecht University, 2021, version 2.0 (This new version includes the newest land/water change data from GSW, local wave estimates from local wind fetch, submarine and subaerial elevation, river names, and more.)

 This readme explains how to generate a global delta dataset including relevant river/wave/tidal parameters that can be used to predict delta morphology.
 It also contains a lot of other useful functions to retrieve delta morphology, recent delta area change, and other delta attributes.